 Section 7 – Exceptions.
 The bylaws may include provisions that are not in accordance with article 8, sections 2 and 4 - 6.

-Article 9 Club Membership Composition
+Article 9.
+Club Membership Composition

 Section 1 — General Provisions.
 Each member shall be classified in accordance with the member’s business, profession, occupation, or community service.
 The classification shall describe the principal and recognized activity of the member’s firm, company, or institution, the member’s principal and recognized business or professional activity, or the nature of the member’s community service activity.
 The board may adjust a member’s classification if the member changes positions, professions, or occupations.